fikutoryia/Culturally-situated-dialogues/README.md

 # rl-csa1
-RL algorithm applied on CSA
+RL agent giving  culturally situated dialogue strategies.
 The init files are the three different agents (novice, intermediate and advanced).
-The observations we fed the diffirent agents are in the data-final file.
+The observations we fed the different agents are in the data-final file.